Le Duc de Praslin is situated on the beautiful Cote d’Or beach.

 Le Duc de Praslin: Our full report

 Separated from the stunning sands of Praslin's beautiful Cote d'Or by a row of low buildings and a quiet lane, Le Duc de Praslin underwent a major refurbishment in 2008, emerging with some lovely public areas and very stylish accommodation options.
-The owners have also purchased the rooms and restaurant of the neighbouring Hotel Cafe des Arts, so they can now offer two dining options to their guests.
+This is also where you'll find the well-known Café des Arts restaurant, offering fine dining.

-The 27 rooms at Le Duc de Praslin are dotted around walled tropical gardens and fall into five categories: six 'deluxe standard' rooms (four of which are older and used to belong to Cafe des Arts), 14 'superior' rooms (four of which are adjoining), four junior suites, two large honeymoon suites, and a family apartment.
-All are built in single or double-storey blocks of three or four, and all but four face the central areas which include the swimming pool, main lounge, Creole restaurant and lovely koi pond.
+The 33 rooms and suites at Le Duc de Praslin are dotted around walled tropical gardens and fall into five categories: six 'deluxe standard' rooms (four of which are older and used to belong to Cafe des Arts), 20 'superior' rooms (four of which are adjoining), four large 'honeymoon suites', two one-bedroom family suites and a two-bedroom family suite.
+All are built in single or double-storey blocks of three or four, and most face the central areas which include the swimming pool, main lounge, Creole restaurant and lovely koi pond.

 No matter which category you choose, all of the rooms at Le Duc de Praslin are spacious and all – except for the four older 'standard' rooms that used to belong to Cafe des Arts – are air-conditioned.
 These older rooms have ceiling fans and are traditionally decorated with whitewashed walls and wooden floors and furniture.
 The beds have mosquito nets and a fridge is provided.
 Their bathrooms are dated in comparison with the newer rooms and have shower cubicles but no bath-tub.
+However, in Nov/Dec 2015, Le Duc will be carrying out renovations on these rooms.
+They'll be extending the bathrooms, replacing the fittings and revamping the interior décor.
 Each of these rooms also has its own terrace with comfortable cushioned chairs and table.

-The new rooms at Le Duc de Praslin vary in size but each is decorated in a similar contemporary style with dark wooden furniture, brightly coloured bedspreads and crushed silk curtains ..
-The floors are tiled in pale stone, the walls painted white and offset by ceilings which are beautifully panelled in timber.
+The 'Superior' rooms and the suites at Le Duc de Praslin vary in size but each is decorated in a similar contemporary style with dark wooden furniture, brightly coloured bedspreads and crushed silk curtains.
+The floors are tiled in pale stone, the walls painted white and offset by ceilings, which are beautifully panelled in timber.
 There is a full-length mirror and dressing table with a large circular mirror, wall-mounted television, and a cabinet containing a minibar and tea- and coffee-making facilities.
 Very comfortable beds made up with fresh white linen are flanked by bedside tables and hanging lamps with pearlescent shell shades.

-The en-suite bathrooms of the new rooms are tiled in beige stone and have large oval bath-tubs, double sinks perched on gold-flecked black granite worktops and a large mirror.
+The en-suite bathrooms are tiled in beige stone and have large oval bath-tubs, double sinks perched on gold-flecked black granite worktops and a large mirror.
 Separate cubicles house a walk-in shower and toilet, with frosted glass doors for privacy.
 There are integrated shelves and hanging space all along one wall of the bathroom, plus a line in the shower for hanging up washing and a clothes horse outside.
 Hairdryers, shampoo, shower gel and soap are provided.
-The junior suites have the addition of an outside shower.
+The honeymoon suites have the addition of an outside shower.

-Facilities at Le Duc include a new free-form swimming pool and jacuzzi, sunbeds and a beautiful decked central area and reception, complete with Balinese furniture and sculptures.
-There are two restaurants – Le Dauphin Creole Restaurant, which is usually where those staying on half board will eat, and the Cafe des Arts, set right on the beachfront where you can fine dine on seafood.
-Attached to the Cafe des Arts is an art and craft gallery.
-Less than a minute's walk from the hotel is the safe, white-sand beach of Anse Volbert, where watersports and other activities can be organised.
+Facilities at Le Duc include a two swimming pools and a jacuzzi, sunbeds and a beautiful decked central area and reception, complete with Balinese furniture and sculptures.
+There are two excellent main restaurants – Le Dauphin Creole Restaurant, which is usually where those staying on half board will eat, and the Cafe des Arts, set right on the beachfront where you can fine dine on seafood.
+Attached to the Cafe des Arts is an art and craft gallery, and there is also a small spa offering a range of massages and treatments.
+Less than a minute's walk from the hotel is the stunning white-sand beach of Anse Volbert, where watersports and other activities can be organised.
 The hotel can also help to arrange guided excursions to the Vallee de Mai and neighbouring islands, and car and bicycle hire if you wish to explore on your own.

 Ideal length of stay: 3 nights or more